aigatech/AppliedResearchOAfa2025/submissions/README.md

 - gradio
 - transformers
 - json
-2. Launch a Jupyter Notebook and upload the Python Notebook file named 'IlishaGupta.ipynb'
+2. Launch a Jupyter Notebook and upload the Python file named 'IlishaGupta.py'
 3. Run the code and have fun!
 You can also create a public and shareable link.